leanprover/theorem_proving_in_lean4/tactics.md

 #print test
 ```

-Multiple tactic applications can be written in a single line by concatenating with a semicolon.
+Multiple tactic applications can be written in a single line, concatenated with semicolons:

 ```lean
 theorem test (p q : Prop) (hp : p) (hq : q) : p ∧ q ∧ p := by
   apply And.intro hp; exact And.intro hq hp
 ```

-Tactics that may produce multiple subgoals often tag them.
+Tactics that may produce multiple subgoals often *tag* them.
 For
 example, the tactic ``apply And.intro`` tagged the first subgoal as
 ``left``, and the second as ``right``.
 In the case of the ``apply``
 tactic, the tags are inferred from the parameters' names used in the